pilgun/acvtool/readme.md

     Interact with the application a little bit.

-5. Finish instrumention process in the emulator.
+5. Finish instrumentation process in the emulator.

     Press "Ctrl+c" in the console where the acvtool has been launched with "acv start".